 The best thing about it is how low-risk it is.
 You can do it from your bedroom, you don’t need to take a course or study anything (because you’ll be writing about something you already know) and it should cost you around $100 to get started.
 To start a mini-business that could make you a passive income from anywhere?
 That’s pretty cool.

 My micro niche site took maybe 30 hours to get to the current stage (I wasn’t really counting).
-I didn’t take any courses on how to build a micro niche site or buy any books about it.
-I just read a few blog posts and tried it.
-Now it only takes me an hour a month to maintain and has already made a tiny bit of money.
-Nothing I’ll be able to retire on, but has paid back my investment in the first two months and will be profitable this year.
+I didn’t take any courses or read any books on how to build a micro niche site, I just read a few blog posts and tried it.
+Now it only takes me an hour a month to maintain and has already made a tiny bit of money – nothing I’ll be able to retire on, but it has paid back my investment in the first two months and is now just making me a cool $30-$50 per month on auto-pilot.
+If I want to scale it up I can, and if I want to just let it run, I can.
+So that’s pretty cool.
+Anyway, we’ll get into all those details later.

 Let’s go through the process step-by-step: